paucku/tgb/README.md

 ```

 This commad will find recursively from the point it was invoked all files which contain all of the strings "alabala", "tintiri" and "mintiri".

+# rename_add_creation_date_in_the_beginning.rb
+This script adds modification time in the beginning of all files in a folder.
+Must be executed in the folder where the files are.